srinathmkce/TheAIGuy/ComputerVision/openai_invoice_extraction/README.md

 We use the CORD-v2 dataset available on Hugging Face: [CORD-v2 on HuggingFace](https://huggingface.co/datasets/naver-clova-ix/cord-v2).

 For this experiment, we focus exclusively on the test split, which contains 100 invoice samples.
-This subset provides a standardized experiments for evaluating invoice field extraction using GPT-5-mini and GPT-5-nano, while keeping the experiment lightweight and reproducible.
+This subset provides a standardized experiments for evaluating invoice field extraction using Gemini 2.0 Flash, while keeping the experiment lightweight and reproducible.

 The dataset is under [Creative Commons Attribution 4.0 International License][cc-by].